 Do not put the oraInventory directory under the Oracle base directory for a new installation, because that can result in user permission errors for other installations.

-Creating the Oracle Inventory Group If an Oracle Inventory Does Not Exist planned Oracle software installation owners.
-If the oraInst.loc file does not exist, then create the Oracle Inventory group using the following procedure:
+Creating the Oracle Inventory Group If an Oracle Inventory Does Not Exist oraInst.loc

 Create an Oracle Inventory group manually as part of a planned installation, particularly where more than one Oracle software product is installed on servers.